EvanForsythe/ERCnet/README.md

 | -T | --Taper | Run TAPER trimming of alignments?
 If selected, the user must include full path to installation of julia (should end in "bin/)" | no | "no" |

 A note about (optionally) running the TAPER trimming step:
 [TAPER](https://github.com/chaoszhang/TAPER) is written in julia.
 We're including the TAPER script (correction_multi.jl) in ERCnet but you'll need to install julia and indicate the full path to the julia executable in order to run TAPER.
-Follow instructions on the TAPER github page for how to do this.
+Follow instructions on the TAPER github page for how to 'install' julia (simply unzip precompiled folder).

 core_distribution groups for Phylogenomics.py.